Today is the day! You’ve been saving for weeks and it’s time to go buy that sweet new touchscreen head unit.

 It has all the latest technology like built-in XM radio, Bluetooth, and more features than you could ever need.
 Congrats!
 Great sound starts with a great source unit.
 Now, will you have it professionally installed or will you attempt to install it by yourself?

 The DIY approach can be tempting for those of us looking to save a little cash.
 It seems reasonable that doing something yourself will be cheaper than hiring professionals to handle everything.
-But when you look at all the costs involved in a successful install, you’ll see that this simply might not be the case when it comes to car audio.
+But when you look at the costs involved in an install, you’ll see that this might not be the case.

 Here are three reasons why DIY car audio installation might cost you more.